BIOS5115 – Current Research in Natural History

 3. Students with admission to single courses on master’s level and exchange students

-Applicants are ranked by credits in each group; all applicants within 1st rank before applicants in 2nd etc. If admission is limited to a fixed number of participants, admission will be decided by drawing lots for students who are ranked equally
+Applicants are ranked by credits in each group, with all applicants within 1st rank considereded before applicants in the 2nd rank, and so on.
+If admission is limited to a fixed number of participants, admission will be decided by drawing lots for students who are ranked equally.

 Overlapping courses